matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 the requesting server may wish to attempt to join via other homeservers.

-Unlike the `invite` join rule, confirmation that the `allow` rules were properly checked cannot be enforced over federation by event authorization, so servers in the room are trusted not to allow invalid users to join.<sup id="a3">[3](#f3)</sup>
+Unlike the `invite` join rule, confirmation that the `allow` rules were properly checked cannot be enforced over federation by event authorisation, so servers in the room are trusted not to allow invalid users to join.<sup id="a3">[3](#f3)</sup>

 ## Summary of the behaviour of join rules